 The topic of how we are operating on the ground involves not just facts but observations and opinions too.
 It also involves talking about the currency used by the military in pursuit of their objectives; and that currency is blood.
-My contention is that the way we have operated here could ultimately cost us more in blood because our TTP’s are becoming a self fulfilling prophecy.
+My contention is that the way we have operated here could ultimately cost us more in blood because our tactics, techniques and procedures (TTP’s) are becoming a self fulfilling prophecy.
 If you treat every Afghan you come into contact with as a potential assassin, guess what?
 Every Afghan you come in contact with will, in time, become a potential assassin.

 Currently this is not the case in all places nor at all times.
-Every day ISAF military units move into areas and conduct positive interactions with the local population in most of the Provinces of Afghanistan.
-After a few hours of on the ground work they go back to their large fortified bases.
-When ISAF military convoys travel on the roads they tend to block all the traffic, which routinely produces multiple vehicle accidents due to the jockeying amongst drivers in the long traffic jams which stack up behind convoys.
-You have experience Afghan driving to appreciate how chaotic those log jams can be, their propensity for aggressive driving is well deserved.
-The ISAF force protection posture is enforced by the aggressive use of weapons to force back traffic, in the video below warning shots are also used.
+Every day ISAF military units move into areas and conduct positive interactions with the local population in many of the Provinces of Afghanistan.
+After a few hours of work they go back to their large fortified bases.
+When ISAF military convoys travel on the roads they tend to block all the traffic, which routinely produces multiple vehicle accidents due to the jockeying among drivers in the long traffic jams that stack up behind convoys.
+You have to experience Afghan driving to appreciate how chaotic traffic jams can be, Afghans reputation for aggressive driving is well deserved.
+The ISAF force protection posture is enforced by the aggressive use of weapons to force back traffic.

-If an ISAF convoy has a vehicle break down the stop all traffic, both ways and dismounted soldiers keep all pedestrians away from the vehicles.
+If an ISAF convoy has a vehicle break down they stop all traffic, both ways and dismounted soldiers keep all pedestrians away from the vehicles.
 I was once stuck for an hour in downtown Jalalabad while an American convoy worked to repair a broken truck.
 The crowd that gathered during this time was enormous, the troops on the ground were very professional and I got the feeling from talking with one that they would rather let the traffic pass.
-The Sergeant I was chatting up was not the list bit intimidated by the hundreds of Afghans gathering around to watch the hub bub; he knew the local people are not a threat.
-In the video below the Canadian soldiers also seem to be relaxed and fully in control of their situation too.
+The Sergeant I was chatting up was not the least bit intimidated by the hundreds of Afghans gathering around to watch the hub bub; he knew the local people are not a threat.
 The American in Jalalabad knew that forcing all traffic to halt bringing the entire city to a bumper to bumper stand still was probably not the best way to handle things but he had his orders.
-I would like to think the Canadians felt the same way.

-It is not the inconvenience of being stuck behind a convoy or how they conduct mobile vehicle repair which is the biggest problem, it is the tendency to indentify a potential vehicle borne improvised explosive devices (VBIED’s) and fire at them that is the problem.
+It is not the inconvenience of being stuck behind a convoy or how they conduct mobile vehicle repair which is the biggest problem, it is the tendency to mark local vehicles as potential vehicle borne improvised explosive devices (VBIED’s) and then fire at them that is the problem.
 This tactic has never successfully (to the best of our knowledge) stopped a VBIED attack.
-It has caused hundreds of deaths amongst Afghans who tend to drive a little irresponsibly (to be charitable.)
+It has caused hundreds of deaths among Afghans who tend to drive a little irresponsibly (to be charitable).
 I have been told that we have lost at least one soldier who was leaning over the top of his vehicle engaging a real VBIED when it detonated instead of getting down behind the cover provided by his armored vehicle.
-It is almost impossible to distinguish the erratic driving mannerisms of a VBIED driver (erratic behavior is the main pre incidence indicator of VBIED’s) from your typical Afghan driver.
+It’s almost impossible to distinguish the erratic driving mannerisms of a VBIED driver (erratic behavior is the main pre incidence indicator of VBIED’s) from your typical Afghan driver.
 Afghans routinely drive so aggressively that they would have caused every soldier and contractor I know to light them up if we were all in Iraq.
 I have traveled route Irish (the road between the Baghdad Airport and the Green Zone) many times and understand how to do so safely.
-Safe convoys were convoys which kept all Iraq traffic well away from them or (better yet) ones in armored low visibility vehicles hidden amongst the local traffic.
-But Afghanistan is not Iraq there are no multi-lane separated highways here.
+Safe convoys were convoys which kept all Iraq traffic well away from them or (better yet) ones in armored low visibility vehicles mixed in with the local traffic.
+But Afghanistan is not Iraq; there are no multi-lane separated highways here.
 You cannot force all traffic away from you like we routinely did in Iraq.
 Afghan roads are two-lane, poorly maintained affairs with plenty of blind curves, steep grades, and narrow bridges.
 Vehicles heading towards you pop up fast with little time or distance with which to make an accurate determination of intent.
 You can train people to work the OODA (observe, orient, decide, act) loop only so fast.

-If the moving amongst the civilians is unacceptably risky, then all our convoys should consider moving at night there is little to no civilian traffic anywhere in Afghanistan after 2100 hours.
+If the moving among the civilians is unacceptably risky then all our convoys should consider moving at night because there is little to no civilian traffic anywhere in Afghanistan after 2100 hours.
 Being ambushed by the Taliban at night, given our aviation assets, would be a big problem for the Taliban.
 There is nowhere to run or hide from the thermal sights on our gunships or the NVG’s our troops on the ground use.
-Given our superiority in night fighting operations I do not believe you could count convoy ambushes as a large problem for our military convoys.
-Convoys of fuel tankers encounter these problems, not convoys of armored vehicles especially when each one topped with a heavy machinegun.

-The video embedded below was broadcast on public television; the You Tube comments about it are uniformly supportive.
+The video that was embedded below (it has since been removed) was broadcast on public television; the You Tube comments about it are uniformly supportive.
 When I first saw this segment I was appalled.
 The mission being filmed involved going to a local bazaar to purchase a spark plug.
 To accomplish this mission they shoot at I don’t know how many vehicles forcing them all to stop because ( I am guessing here) no locals can drive past the Canadians while their vehicles are pulled off the road.
-Their lavish use of ball ammunition causes traffic accidents at least one of which reuslts in injuries to one of the occupants serious enough to warrant the dispatch of an American MEDEVAC helicopter.
+Their lavish use of ball ammunition causes traffic accidents at least one of which results in injuries to one of the occupants serious enough to warrant the dispatch of an American MEDEVAC helicopter.
 My firm belief is that The Trailer Park Boys could have figured out an easier way to get a spark plug in Kandahar.

 I used to work in Kandahar frequently back during the time this segment was filmed.
 I know exactly how to obtain a spark plug in Kandahar it’s as simple as this “Hajji go get me a spark plug, please.”
 The Canadians from Senlis Council were working in Kandahar back then too conducting road missions almost daily with a three man security detail (good friends of mine) augmented with local security contingents.
-Senlis spent a considerable amount of time on the ground in dodgy places like refugee camps and the mean shanty towns which ring the city you can find one of their excellent reports from Kandahar here.
-They were able to operate more or less freely around Kandahar which was my experience too and that of the four or five other reconstruction projects which were running at the time.
-Bearing that in mind please watch the embedded video.
+Senlis spent a considerable amount of time on the ground in dodgy places like refugee camps and the mean shanty towns which ring the city; you can find one of their excellent reports from Kandahar here.
+They were able to operate more or less freely around Kandahar which was my experience too.

 I would like to stress that I am not contending the Canadians in this video did anything wrong.
 It is clear that they are operating according to their established rules of engagement and they are no doubt a crew of brave men and women who are proud of what they were able to accomplish during their operational tour in Kandahar.
 What I am trying to stress is that these rules of engagement are not consistent with the mission of bringing a secure environment along with much needed infrastructure development to the people of Afghanistan.
 Here is the ISAF mission statement which I just pulled off their web site: